Drug Use

 • Prevent seizures

 In general, different dosages are used to treat differing conditions.
-Low doses are used to manage insomnia and anxiety by producing sedation, moderate doses are used to help prevent seizures, and higher doses are used to treat insomnia.
+Low doses are used to manage insomnia and anxiety by producing sedation.
+Moderate doses are used to help prevent seizures.
+Higher doses are used to treat insomnia.

-Benzos affect the body by making the user feel sleepy, happy, relaxed and decreasing anxiety symptoms.
+Benzos affect the body by making the user feel sleepy, happy, relaxed and decreases anxiety symptoms, creating an overall calming effect.
 Some side effects of benzodiazepines effects can include:

 • Amnesia